randomvariable/cluster-api/docs/proposals/20191017-control-plane.md

 - Allow scale up a control plane with stacked etcd to only 1, 3, 5, or 7, as per [etcd best practice](https://etcd.io/docs/v3.3.12/faq/#why-an-odd-number-of-cluster-members).
 - However, allow a control plane using an external etcd cluster to scale up to other numbers such as 2 or 4.
-- Scale up operations should not be done in conjunction with an upgrade operation.
+- Scale up operations must not be done in conjunction with an upgrade operation, this should be enforced using a validation webhook.
 - Scale up operations *could* be blocked based on the Health status
   - for stacked etcd quorum must be considered
   - for external etcd only availability of etcd should be considered.
+  - Health status is described below.

 ![controlplane-init-6](images/controlplane/controlplane-init-6.png)